30 Clever Cooking Secrets Only Chefs Know

-Whether you're still at home because you're waiting for the coronavirus vaccine or you're just cooking at home to save money, knowing how to whip up a few basic dishes in the kitchen is always a good skill to have.
-And if you're working from home for the foreseeable future, this is the perfect opportunity to experiment with new recipes, switch up your tried-and-true favorites, and even have a virtual dinner party with friends.
+Whether you're a bona fide chef or you're just cooking at home to save money, knowing how to whip up a few basic dishes in the kitchen is always a good skill to have.
+And if you're sick of takeout, this is the perfect opportunity to experiment with new recipes, switch up your tried-and-true favorites, and even host a dinner party with friends.

-We talked to chefs to get their favorite cooking hacks to keep you happy and well-fed during the pandemic and beyond.
-They shared their expert tips for how to cook at home for long stretches—and make it fun!
+We talked to chefs to get their favorite cooking hacks to keep you happy and well-fed.
+They shared their expert tips for how to cook at home—and make it fun!

 And for more, don't miss these 15 Classic American Desserts That Are No Longer Made.